My Little Pony: Friendship Is Magic season 9

 The ninth and final season of the animated television series My Little Pony: Friendship Is Magic, developed by Lauren Faust, originally aired on the Discovery Family channel in the United States.
 The series is based on Hasbro's My Little Pony line of toys and animated works and is often referred by collectors to be the fourth generation, or "G4", of the My Little Pony franchise.
 Season 9 of the series premiered on April 6, 2019, on Discovery Family, an American pay television channel partly owned by Hasbro, and concluded with a three-part series finale on October 12.

-The final season focuses on Twilight preparing to become the new ruler of Equestria before Princess Celestia and Princess Luna's retirement.
-At the same time, an evil ram named Grogar recruits Twilight and her friends' worst enemies in a plot to take over the kingdom.
+The final season focuses on Twilight Sparkle preparing to become the new ruler of Equestria before Princess Celestia and Princess Luna's retirement.
+At the same time, an evil ram named Grogar forms a team of villains to defeat Twilight and her friends and take over Equestria.

 Development

 On February 17, 2018, at the American International Toy Fair in New York, a ninth season was announced by Hasbro.
 In a TV Kids Guide by Gaumont, it was confirmed that season nine will have 26 episodes.
 At the following year's Toy Fair, it was confirmed that this will be the final season of the series.
 The writing for this season began in late 2017.

 In a March 2019 Discovery Family press release, it was announced that Patton Oswalt and "Weird Al" Yankovic would return to reprise their roles as Quibble Pants and Cheese Sandwich, respectively.
 According to series' director Jim Miller, Discord impersonating Grogar was planned since the beginning of the season, as they wanted Chrysalis, Tirek and Cozy Glow to be the villains since they had more connection to the main characters.